bsl546/energym/docs/sources/apg.rst

 Heat pump control
 """"""""""""""""""""
-The user has the possibility to control the water return temperature of the pump.
+The user has the possibility to control the water supply temperature of the pump.

 .. image:: images/pump_seilab.PNG
     :width: 600